-Banks and building societies whose checks uncover an illegal migrant will be obliged to tell aggrieved account holders to take up the issue with the Home Office.
+Banks and building societies whose checks uncover illegal immigrants and will be obliged to tell aggrieved account holders to take up the issue with the Home Office.
 No financial institution will be permitted to reach its own conclusions about an individual’s lawful right to be in the UK.
 This will be so even if an individual produces a biometric passport or residence permit confirming their status in the country.

 The new requirements are no real surprise.
 With landlords already required to verify the immigration status of would-be tenants, the new banking scheme could be taken as one step further along a road that some have already likened to Gilead in Margaret Atwood’s The Handmaid’s Tale.
 Research from the Joint Council for the Welfare of Immigrants suggests that over half of landlords are less likely to rent a property to foreign nationals, and just under half less likely to rent to ethnic minority Britons.
 It does not take too much imagination to conclude that banks may follow suit, and decide not to offer banking services to anyone who does not have permanent leave to remain in the country.
 Permanent residents with foreign-sounding names may also suffer.